-Cortisol is a steroid hormone that is produced within your body’s adrenal glands.
-The popular topic of adrenal fatigue describes a condition of low levels of cortisol.
-The low levels of cortisol found in adrenal fatigue are specific to circulating levels.
-But did you know that cortisol follows a diurnal rhythm?
+Cortisol is a steroid hormone that is produced in your body’s adrenal glands.
+Adrenal fatigue occurs when cortisol levels are low.
+But did you know that cortisol follows a specific rhythm every day?

 About half an hour after you wake up, your cortisol levels should surge to levels 50-75% higher than they were while you were asleep.
-(7) This phenomenon is called the cortisol awakening response, and suppression of this could be the reason you can’t get out of bed in the morning.
-Check out the image below for more clarity on the cortisol awakening response.
+(7) This phenomenon is called the cortisol awakening response (CAR), and suppression of this could be the reason you can’t get out of bed in the morning.
+Check out the image below for more clarity on the CAR.

 The cortisol awakening response

 The first dot on the image shows the cortisol level upon waking.
 The green dots indicate a suppressed (low) cortisol awakening response.
 The blue dot represents an elevated cortisol awakening response.
 The grey dots represent a normal cortisol awakening response.
 If you have a suppressed/lowered CAR, you’re not going to have an easy time getting out of bed in the morning.

 It is the CAR that gives you the morning surge of energy to get out of bed.
-Should your CAR not occur, you’re going to want to stay under the covers.
-It is thought that the morning surge of cortisol is to help prepare your body with energy to start the day.
+When it doesn’t occur, you’re going to want to stay under the covers.
+That morning surge of cortisol helps prepare your body with energy to start the day.
 Remember, cortisol has a profound effect on your blood sugar.